ZeoNyph/server_auth/README.md

-# README: SENG2250 A3
+# README

 Written by: Mithun Sivanesan, C3403606

 This is the source code for Assessment 3 of SENG2250 (System and Network Security).
+It is an implementation of server authentication, as well as multi-factor authentication using Mailgun as a host for SMTP, and Flask for creating a demo server.

 ## Requirements